 Look into xeriscaping, also called drought-tolerant landscaping.
 Especially in dry regions where water is in short supply, using the right design and plants can provide a beautiful display without a lot of supplemental water.

 An easy way to go green with water is to collect rainwater runoff from your roof in rain barrels.
 Use that free, naturally soft water for your garden needs.

-Install a rain garden -- a landscaped garden placed in a shallow depression where runoff from your home's roof or hardscaping is directed instead of a storm sewer.
+Install a rain garden—a landscaped garden placed in a shallow depression where runoff from your home's roof or hardscaping is directed instead of a storm sewer.
 The U.S. Environmental Protection Agency (EPA) says nearly 70 percent of water pollution comes from stormwater runoff, and half of that pollution comes from chemicals used in our yards and homes, so creating a rain garden helps stop pollution at its source.

+An important part of natural green landscaping is avoiding unwanted pollution caused by your gardening activities.
 By reducing or avoiding chemical fertilizers, pesticides, and herbicides, you benefit water, air, and wildlife.

 First, test your soil.
 You may not need to add any chemicals!
 If your soil needs nutrients, consider adding compost and other organic materials to improve the quality of your lawn and garden soils.
 Healthy soil nurtures healthy plants.

 Avoid overfertilizing with chemical nitrogen and phosphorus fertilizers, which can run off into groundwater sources, adding to water pollution concerns.
 Never allow your grass clippings or leaves to stay in the street; they are a major source of water pollution.
 Blow the chopped grass and leaves back onto the lawn where they'll decompose and add nutrients.

 Apply only the smallest amount of nitrogen-base fertilizer you need; excess nitrogen can "burn" lawns.